kshvmdn/define-it/README.md

 # Define IT
-Node package to get the definition of words.
+Get dictionary definitions for any word in your Node app.
 Available on [npm](http://npmjs.org/packages/define-it).

 ### Usage